sathwik7701/candidate/NOTES.md

-# NOTES: Concurrency-Safe Cache, Rate Limiter & Server
+# NOTES

-## 1. How I Built It
+## What I Built

-### Cache (`src/cache.js`)
+### Cache

-**LRU stuff** - I used JavaScript's Map because it remembers the order you add things.
-When someone asks for a key with `get()`, I delete it and add it back so it moves to the end (most recently used).
-When the cache gets full, I just delete the first item in the Map (that's the oldest one).
-Pretty simple and fast.
+I used JavaScript Map for the cache because it keeps things in order.
+When someone does `get()`, I delete and re-add the key so it moves to the end (most recently used).
+When the cache is full, the first item in the Map gets removed (least recently used).
+Simple and fast.

-**TTL (Time To Live)** - I don't clean expired items immediately.
-Instead, I check if they're expired when someone tries to access them.
-When you call `size()`, I go through everything and clean up expired ones at once.
+For TTL, I check expiration lazily - only when someone tries to access the key. `size()` cleans up all expired items at once.

-**Single-Flight thing** - This was interesting.
-When 5 people ask for the same missing key at the same time, only 1 person actually computes it.
-The others just wait for that same promise.
-Once it's done, everyone gets the result.
-If it fails, I remove it from the waiting list so the next person tries again.
+The single-flight thing was cool.
+Multiple requests for the same missing key share one promise.
+First request starts computing, others wait for the same promise.
+If it fails, I remove it from the waiting list so next request retries.

-### Rate Limiter (`src/rateLimiter.js`)
+### Rate Limiter

-**Token Bucket** - Each client has their own bucket in a Map.
+Each client gets their own bucket stored in a Map.
 Everyone starts with full tokens.
-Instead of using timers to refill, I just check how much time passed when someone asks for a token and add tokens based on that.
+Instead of using timers, I refill tokens lazily - when someone asks for a token, I check how much time passed and add tokens accordingly.

-**Retry After** - Just simple math.
-Figure out how long until there's at least 1 token and round up so the user definitely gets one.
+`retryAfterMs()` just calculates how long until there's at least 1 token and rounds up so the client actually gets one.

-### HTTP Server (`src/server.js`)
+### Server

-**No Express** - I used Node's built-in http module instead of installing Express.
-Keeps it simple and no npm installs needed.
+I used Node's built-in http module instead of Express to avoid dependencies.

-**Checking Inputs** - I validate JSON and check for required fields like `value`.
-If something's wrong, I return 400.
+I validate JSON and required fields like `value`.
+Bad requests get 400.

-**Rate Limiting** - Applied to everything except `/health`.
+Rate limiting applies to all routes except `/health`.
 Uses `x-client-id` header.
-Returns 429 with `Retry-After` when blocked.
+Returns 429 with `Retry-After` header when blocked.

 ---

-## 2. The Bug That Took Me Too Long to Fix

-### Making `costMs` Work with ManualClock

-The `/compute/:key` endpoint can pretend to do expensive work with `costMs`.

-**The Problem**:
+## Hardest Bug

-In tests, they use `ManualClock` which doesn't actually move forward in real time.
-I initially used `setTimeout` for the delay, but in tests the clock never advanced so it would just hang forever.
+The delay for `costMs` was annoying.
+In tests they use `ManualClock` which doesn't move in real time.
+I initially used `setTimeout` but tests would hang forever because the clock never advanced.

-**How I Fixed It**:
-I made a `delay()` function that handles both cases:
+I made a `delay()` function that checks the clock type:
-- If it's a real clock, use `setTimeout` (normal behavior)
+- RealClock → use `setTimeout`
-- If it's a manual clock, use a loop with `setImmediate` that keeps checking the clock
+- ManualClock → use a loop with `setImmediate` that keeps checking the clock

-This loop keeps yielding control to the event loop.
-When the test calls `clock.advance()`, the loop sees the time changed and continues immediately.

-Took me a while to figure out why tests were hanging!
+The loop yields control to the event loop.
+When the test calls `clock.advance()`, the loop sees time moved and continues.
+Took me a while to figure out why tests were hanging.

 ---

-## 3. What I'd Change Later
+## What I'd Improve

-1. **Background Cleanup** - Right now, expired cache items only get cleaned when someone tries to access them.
-If I had millions of items that nobody ever asks for, they'd just sit in memory.
-I'd add a background cleanup.
+1. **Background cleanup** - Expired items only get removed when accessed.
+With millions of items that never get touched, memory would keep growing.
+I'd add a cleanup interval.

-2. **Rate Limiter Memory** - Client buckets stay in memory forever, even if a client makes 1 request and never comes back.
-I'd clean up inactive clients.
+2. **Rate limiter cleanup** - Client buckets stay in memory forever even if client never comes back.
+I'd remove inactive clients after some time.

-3. **Better Error Messages** - Some error messages are basic.
-Could make them more helpful.
+3. **Better error messages** - Could make them more descriptive for debugging.